zigbee-alliance/distributed-compliance-ledger/docs/design/noc-root-cert-design.md

 ## Questions
 - Should a vendor be able to add multiple NOC root certificates with the same Subject and Subject Key Identifier combinations?
 If so, the vendor may want to remove a specific certificate from the list of certificates with the same Subject and Subject Key Identifier combinations.
+- Should the VID parameter be added to the `ADD_NOC_X509_ROOT_CERTIFICATE` transaction?
 - How should NOC root certificate be renewed with a new one?
-- Should the `REMOVE_NOC_X509_ROOT_CERTIFICATE` operation also delete revoked certificates?
+- Should the `REMOVE_NOC_X509_ROOT_CERTIFICATE` transaction also delete revoked certificates?
-- Should a user be able to retrieve all revoked NOC root certificates using the `GET_ALL_REVOKED_X509_NOC_ROOT_CERTS` operation?
+- Should a user be able to retrieve all revoked NOC root certificates using the `GET_ALL_REVOKED_X509_NOC_ROOT_CERTS` transaction?
 - In the `Joint Fabric Proposal` document, the concept of a `Trust Quotient (TQ)` is introduced as a future consideration.
-This concept requires adding `Add Trust` and `Revoke Trust` requests for NOCs in the DSL.
+This concept requires adding `Add Trust` and `Revoke Trust` requests for NOCs in the DCL.
 Should the implementation of these requests be included in the scope of the current task?